Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (a) Allowing the Company to file its revised income tax returns based on the re-casted / revised accounts for the financial years 2014-15 to 2019-20.

-Subsequently, the Company received assessment orders for certain periods based on the revised income tax returns filed.
-Due to various disallowances / additions made, completed assessment orders resulted in tax demands of ' 248.40 crores for which appeals have been filed.
-The same has been subsequently stayed by the department.
-Based on management assessment, duly supported by legal opinion from senior counsel, the Company believes that it has strong case on merit that these disallowances / additions are in principle not tenable under law including in relation to the periods for which revised income tax returns are filed, as applicable.
+Subsequently, the Company received assessment orders based on the revised income tax returns fled.
+Due to various disallowances / additions made, completed assessment orders resulted in tax demands of ' 634.36 crores for the financial years 2014-15 to 2019-20 for which appeals have been fled.
+The said tax demand has been subsequently stayed by the department subject to the condition that ' 79.19 crores (payment under protest) required to be pay in installments.
+The Company has paid ' 22.20 crores under protest as at 31 March, 2026.
+Based on management assessment, duly supported by legal opinion from senior counsels, the Company believes that it has strong case on merit that these disallowances / additions are in principle not tenable under law including in relation to the periods for which revised income tax returns are fled, as applicable.
 Accordingly, no adjustments are considered necessary in the standalone financial statements in this regard.

-The Company has issued following equity shares under employee stock option scheme:
+(i) The Company has issued following equity shares under employee stock option scheme:

 (b) Terms / rights attached to equity shares: